homemadearcade/zero/todo/1_BACKLOG_FEATURES.md

 ROLE
   Have this update the cobrowsing color

-WHEN ADDING INSTRUCTIONS MANUALLY
-  You have to select a game room or lobby!
-Right now u can just skip them!
-  Also lets not allow Some roles to have instructions at all Roles need to have permissions like - is it a facilitator role, is it a participant role, etc. Do we require video?? etc

 BOUNDARIES UPDATE
   Change boundaries through the stage zone instead of stage zone being determined by the boundaries Boundary size increase by a few blocks option